Speculator, New York: Geography

 According to the United States Census Bureau, the village has a total area of 47.2 sqmi, of which 44.7 sqmi are land and 2.6 sqmi, or 5.46%, are water.

-Unusually, the village has an exclave in the northern portion of its containing township (Lake Pleasant).
+Unusually, the village has an exclave in the northern portion of its containing town (Lake Pleasant).
 The exclave is completely inaccessible by road and it is not clear why it exists.
 The closest roadway to the exclave is NY 28.

 Speculator Mountain, with an altitude of 904 m, is south of the village.

 Lake Pleasant and Sacandaga Lake are west of the village.
 The Sacandaga River assumes its riverine nature from the outflow of Lake Pleasant at Speculator, although much of the water flows from Sacandaga Lake through the Sacandaga Lake Outlet into Lake Pleasant underneath NY-8 southwest of the village.

 NY 8 and NY 30 intersect and combine in the village.

 The entire village is located within the Lake Pleasant Central School District.